georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 Why do we want immutable objects?

-* Avoid side effects on long-lived objects
+* Avoid side effects on long-lived objects (invisible state changes)
 * Shorter object life span means fewer places where state can change
 * Guaranteed thread safety (we don't know how our objects are being used by other classes)
 * The flow of data is simplified (no public methods to change internal state after object creation)
+* Functional programming relies on many mathematical concepts, and one of them is that operands don't change value
+* Easier to debug and trace changes

 ---